Talk about EASY!! The whole process took 15 minutes, including the call with the Doctor!!! Amazing!

 What is it like to see a medical marijuana doctor?
 Learn more about the process, and what to expect during your Leafwell visit, in our guide.

-In the US Virgin Islands, the following conditions may qualify you for a medical marijuana certificate and card:
+The following medical conditions may qualify you for a medical marijuana certificate and card in the U.S. Virgin Islands:

-It is not possible to qualify for a medical marijuana certificate and medical cannabis card online in the US Virgin Islands.
+It’s impossible to qualify for a U.S. Virgin Islands medical marijuana certificate and medical cannabis card online.

-You will need to fill out an application form, get certified by a Virgin Island-licensed physician, and send the application form and certificate to the U.S. Virgin Island medical marijuana program in order to qualify for a medical marijuana card in the territory.
+You must fill out an application form, get certified by a healthcare provider licensed in the U.S. Virgin Islands, and send the application form and certificate to the USVI Office of Cannabis Regulations to qualify for a medical marijuana card in the territory.

-Yes, it is possible to be a caregiver for a patient in the US Virgin Islands.
-Caregivers may collect a patient’s cannabis from a dispensary on their behalf.
+Medical marijuana patients in the U.S. Virgin Islands can have a caregiver.
+Caregivers must be 21 and may collect a patient’s cannabis from a dispensary on their behalf.